While research is still in the early stages, some dietary changes may help reduce period symptoms.

 This was true in several studies the authors discussed, but it did not appear to improve symptoms in people with endometriosis.

-Omega-3 fatty acids can reduce inflammation in the body, and may help tackle period pain.
+Salmon, tuna, sardines, and oysters are rich sources of omega-3 fatty acids.
+These nutrients can reduce inflammation in the body and may help tackle period pain.

-One group took omega-3 supplements while the other group received a placebo.
+One group took omega-3 supplements, while the other group received a placebo.
 The participants in the omega-3 group experienced a significant reduction in pain intensity.
-They also took fewer doses of ibuprofen to manage the pain.
+They also took fewer doses of ibuprofen to manage pain.

 - flaxseed and flaxseed oil